jamespro/eventregi/README.md

 - [ ] Reginfo: Have State populate only if country = United States of America (Requires state management?)
 - [ ] Reginfo: Add Canada provinces and Mexico states, and only load for each of those countries
 - [ ] Database: split data into User, Order, Item, Payment
-- [ ] Database: Get form info from database (e.g. fields)
+- [ ] Payment: Why did layout change? seems odd. it changed when I added Country/ State dropdowns
 - [ ] Confirm: Link to return to start
 - [ ] Confirm step: return an ordernumber, order details after submit successfully
 - [ ] Payment: Accept/validate other types of credit cards
-- [ ] Make API url configurable to use remote when on hosting and local api when localhost
+- [x] Make API url configurable to use remote when on hosting and local api when localhost

 ## Roadmap / Improvements
+- [ ] Database: save submitted changes as you go?
+- [ ] Database: Get form info from database (e.g. fields)
+- [ ] ITEMS: Add step where you choose 1 of three items
+- [ ] Payment: Show you order total
+- [ ] Review: Show items you chose
+- [ ] Payment: Save Order Total with order
 - [ ] Should I take out Material UI to make it easier to use Formik features?
 Like having fields dependent on other fields.
-- [ ] Database: (later) save submitted changes as you go?
+- [ ] Send confirmation email
+- [ ] Auth: Add final step to ask user if they want to add a username and email, for authentication and future login
+- [ ] Reginfo: Zipcode, lookup and set state and maybe country